pitxitojt/pitx-app/README.md

    - In `main`, the food quick action redirects to the original **okpo.com/pitx** website as stated in the app guidelines (which can be found in MS Teams chat with Sir Ibarlin).

    - In `food`, it redirects to **pitxfoodstaging.pitx.com.ph**, another project the previous intern was tasked to do.
 However, this site still needs further testing and pending payment integration.

+5. Phone number authentication was used primarily since it is harder to make junk phone numbers than email addresses, which reduces the chances of bots creating accounts.
+Feel free to add other authentication methods available in Supabase.